-Notes to the Condensed Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) (Unaudited) For the three months ended March 31, 2016 and 2015
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) (Unaudited)

 (c) Currency translation:

 The functional and presentation currency of the Company is the Canadian dollar.
 The functional currency of its subsidiary, Ban Phuc Nickel Mines Limited Liability Company ("BPNM"), is the United States dollar.
 Transactions in currencies other than the functional currency are recorded at the rate of exchange prevailing on the date of the transaction.
 Monetary assets and liabilities are translated at the exchange rate in place on the reporting date.
 Non-monetary items that are measured at historical cost in a foreign currency are translated at the exchange rate on the date of the transaction.
 Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value are retranslated to the functional currency at the exchange rate at the date the fair value was determined.
 Foreign currency translation differences are recognized in profit or loss.